Günther Friedrich Karl II, Prince of Schwarzburg-Sondershausen

-Günther Friedrich Karl II of Schwarzburg-Sondershausen (24 September 1801 – 15 September 1889) was the ruling Prince of Schwarzburg-Sondershausen following his father's abdication in 1835 until his own death in 1880.
-After Schwarzburg-Sondershausen joined the North German Confederation, he joined the Prussian Army and in 1879 became General of the Infantry.
+Günther Friedrich Karl II of Schwarzburg-Sondershausen (24 September 1801 – 15 September 1889) was the ruling Prince of Schwarzburg-Sondershausen following his father's abdication in 1835 until his own abdication in 1880.
+After Schwarzburg-Sondershausen joined the North German Confederation, he joined the Royal Prussian Army, and in 1879 became General of the Infantry.

 Early life

-The Prince was born Sondershausen Palace in Sondershausen on 24 September 1801.
+The Prince was born at Sondershausen Palace in Sondershausen on 24 September 1801.
 He was the only son of Günther Friedrich Karl I and Caroline of Schwarzburg-Rudolstadt (1774–1854).
 His older sister Emilie was married to Prince Leopold II of Lippe, the reigning prince of Lippe.